Templates

 You are required to put some placeholders in your theme to make a few things work.

-_comment_count (optional) post and page to render the comment count of that page.
+to render the comment count of that page.
 For example, some themes have comment count at the top with a link to the comments section to encourage more comments.
-Only works when Hyvor Talk is connected.
+Only works when Hyvor Talk is connected

 Sending all placeholders (except _lang) through the template filter is absolutely required to make them render as templates.